iominh/minhongrails.github.io/_posts/2013-05-21-speeding-up-nginx-with-google-pagespeed.md

 <br>
 <b>Conclusion</b>

-Overall, it seems that for my setup I was getting mixed results.
-My Google PageSpeed scores obviously improved but it seems sometimes latencies actually increased.
-I imagine this might because the tool takes some time to perform its optimizations or maybe that the Pingdom machine caches files.
+Overall, there were mixed results.
+My Google PageSpeed scores improved but sometimes latencies actually increased.
+I imagine this is because the tool takes time to perform its optimizations or maybe that the Pingdom tool caches results.

-For the effort taken and results shown I can't confidently recommend the tool at this time but it also could be because my Linux box is mostly optimized already.
+For the effort taken and results shown I can't confidently recommend the tool at this time but it also could be because my server is mostly optimized already.
 In fact the greatest performance boost I noticed was gzip, which off the top of my head yielded 30-50% latency improvements.